You don't necessarily have to pay for a great email solution for your small business.

 IMAP stands for Internet Message Access Protocol.
 Email services that support IMAP allow for true two-way email management, so any email you send or receive in any IMAP client will synchronize with the provider's server.

 Not every free email service includes IMAP support, but it's a must-have for business users.
 IMAP allows you to access your email through a mobile app or desktop client, in addition to the provider's Web portal.
 That gives you more options to read, sort and be notified of new messages, so you can always stay on top of your email inbox.
 When looking for a way to access and manage your email across desktop and mobile devices, opt for IMAP over POP (Post Office Protocol.)
-POP allows you to download your email to any computer of mobile device, but erases your email from the main server in the process.
+POP allows you to download your email to any computer of a mobile device, but erases your email from the main server in the process.